Types of Built-In Functions

 • These functions are used for mathematical calculations on numeric fields.

-• The summary of Number Functions in tabular forms are –
+• The summary of Number Functions in tabular form is –

 Function Descriptions Example Results